-The Patricia Reser Center for the Arts will be a world–class multidisciplinary arts center in central Beaverton and it will enhance the cultural and economic vitality of Beaverton, Washington County and the greater region by providing more access to arts, entertainment, and educational programming for residents and visitors.
+The Patricia Reser Center for the Arts is currently under construction in downtown Beaverton and is anticipated to open to the public in late 2021.
+The center will be a world–class multidisciplinary arts center to enhance the cultural and economic vitality of Beaverton, Washington County and the greater region by providing more access to arts, entertainment, and educational programming for residents and visitors.
 It will be an arts and entertainment destination drawing from far and wide; a home for a variety of touring programs, professional performances, and a much–needed rental resource to regional arts groups.
-The Center will offer educational and family programming in the visual and performing arts, and will host business, civic and social events.
+The Reser Center will offer educational and family programming in the visual and performing arts, and will host business, civic and social events.